 The college offers a four-year full-time professional program leading to the Doctor of Veterinary Medicine (DVM) degree.
 Students receive hands-on veterinary education in core subjects to prepare for entry-level clinical practice for all major animal species, as well as in-depth training focused on interest area to enhance job-readiness based on career choice.

 The first three years of the program involve study in a case-based and traditional lecture/laboratory format.
 Starting in the second year, students focus on, or "track," their primary area of interest —small animal, food animal, equine, mixed species or public/corporate veterinary medicine—with considerable flexibility for students to tailor their curriculum to meet individual needs.
 The fourth year of study includes 12 months of clinical training divided into 17 three-week clerkships (or blocks).

 Virginia Tech's Master of Public Health (MPH) degree prepares graduates to practice public health in local, state, regional, national, and global settings.
 The program, based in the college, operates collaboratively with the Virginia Tech Carilion School of Medicine.

-Veterinary students from VA-MD Vet Med can pursue the MPH degree conjointly with their doctorate of veterinary medicine degree.
-Once admitted into the DVM program, students will apply and enroll in the MPH degree program through the Virginia Tech Graduate School application and admissions process.
+Veterinary students from VA-MD Vet Med can pursue the MPH degree in conjunction with their DVM degree.
+Once admitted into the DVM program, students apply and enroll in the MPH degree program through the Virginia Tech Graduate School application and admissions process.

 Learn more about the MPH degree program.

 For more information about each program, please visit the following pages.